Fast symmetric factorization of hierarchical matrices with applications: Numerical benchmarks

 We now present numerical benchmarks for applying our symmetric factorization algorithm to Hierarchical Off-Diagonal Low-Rank Matrices.
 In particular, we show results for symmetrically factorizing covariance matrices and the {\em mobility matrix} encountered in hydrodynamic fluctuations.

-Section~\ref{sec-gauss} contains results for applying the algorithm to a covariance matrix whose entires are obtained by evaluating a Gaussian covariance kernel acting on data-points in three dimensions.
-The following section, Section~\ref{sec-biharmonic} contains analogous results for the covariance matrix obtained from a biharmonic covariance kernel evaluated on data-points in one and two dimensions.
+The first subsection (Section~\ref{sec-gauss}) contains results for applying the algorithm to a covariance matrix whose entires are obtained by evaluating a Gaussian covariance kernel acting on data-points in three dimensions.
+The following subsection (Section~\ref{sec-biharmonic} ) contains analogous results for the covariance matrix obtained from a biharmonic covariance kernel evaluated on data-points in one and two dimensions.
 In fact, this matrix also occurs when performing second-order radial basis function interpolation.
-Finally, in Section~\ref{sec-rotne} we apply the algorithm of this paper to the Rotne-Prager-Yamakawa (RPY) tensor.
+In the next subsection (Section~\ref{sec-rotne}), we apply the symmetric factorization to the Rotne-Prager-Yamakawa (RPY) tensor.
 This tensor serves as a model for the hydrodynamic forces between spheres of constant radii.
 We distribute sphere locations along one-, two-, and three-dimensional manifolds all embedded in three dimensions.
 Finally, in the last subsection (Section~\ref{sec-matern}), we present numerical results for the Mat\'{e}rn covariance kernel.

-In all numerical examples, the error provided is the approximate relative $l_2$ precision in the solution to a test problem $K\bx = \by$, where $\by$ was generated {\it a priori} by applying the matrix $K$ to a known vector $\bx$.
-The points in all dimensions are ordered based on a k-d tree.
+In all numerical examples, the points in all dimensions are ordered based on a kd-tree.
 The low-rank decomposition of the off-diagonal blocks is obtained using a slight modification of the adaptive cross approximation~\cite{rjasanow2002adaptive,zhao2005adaptive} algorithm, which is essentially a variant of the partially pivoted LU algorithm.